2020 Accredited Online Spanish Degrees

-This page features 31 online Spanish degrees, available at the associate, bachelor's, master's, and certificate levels.
-The 24 schools on this list provide a variety educational settings and program structures for all types of students.
+This page features 60 online Spanish degree programs, available at the associate, bachelor's, master's, and certificate levels.
+The 35 schools on this list provide a variety of educational settings and program structures for all types of students.
 Spanish certificate and degree holders can pursue careers such as foreign language teachers, translators, interpreters, or bilingual lawyers, doctors, businessmen, or social workers.

-Comprehensive List of Schools for an Online Spanish Degree (24)
+Comprehensive List of Accredited Online Schools - Spanish Degrees

 While online courses in Spanish are common, few schools offer fully online associate's degrees in Spanish.
 Hybrid programs are easier to come by, and students interested in pursuing an associate's degree can usually find programs at their local community college.
 Courses include beginning-to-intermediate Spanish language, introduction to Hispanic culture and Latin American civilizations, and English-to-Spanish translation.
 Students practice speaking, reading, writing, and oral comprehension through vocabulary memorization, verb conjugation, readings and lectures.
 A high school diploma or GED is necessary to enroll for an associate's degree.
 An associate's of arts degree in Spanish takes two years to complete, necessitating a total of 60 credits.
 Credits are split up between general education, including humanities, natural sciences, history, and mathematics, and specialized Spanish classes.
 Upon completion, the associate's degree can be used towards a four-year university degree but otherwise will only serve for limited, entry-level job positions.
-Those who are already mid-career may look into an associate's degree in Spanish to acquire second most frequently spoken language in the United States, and in the world, to improve their job options and professional profile.
+Those who are already mid-career may look into an associate's degree in Spanish to shore up skills in the second most-frequently-spoken language in the world in order to improve their job options and professional profile.

 Online bachelor's degrees in Spanish are also rare, and schools that have online courses usually offer hybrid degree programs.
 Minors in Spanish are very popular for those who wish to study the language in depth but also want to pursue a different field of study.
 A Bachelor of Arts in Spanish requires 180 credits, and establishing a foundation in the language, culture, and literature of Spanish-speaking countries.
 Graduates are expected to reach advanced levels of speaking, reading, and writing proficiency in the Spanish language.
 The credits include a liberal arts core of writing, humanities, fine arts, social science, math and sciences, with variations depending on the school.
 Spanish major requirements may include an internship or a study abroad through an approved partner program.
 Courses in the Spanish major cover a wide cultural and historical context through textual analysis of historical documents or literature, from Spain to Latin America.
 To pursue a bachelor's degree, students need at least a high school diploma or GED.
 Additional postsecondary courses taken at vocational schools or community colleges can also be transferred towards a full degree, depending on the school's requirements for transfer credits.
 Bachelor's degrees in Spanish qualify students for future careers as translators, interpreters, and foreign language teachers.